Child Support in Australia: 2021 Expert Guide

 Analysing parents’ incomes

-CSA uses the taxable income of both parents, although there are different considerations for parents who live in other countries or on Norfolk Island.
+CSA uses the taxable income of both parents to determine the appropriate payment amount.
+The CSA will consider a range of other factors for parents who live in other countries or on Norfolk Island.

 If your income changes, you need to tell CSA as soon as possible.
 In most cases, CSA can’t backdate any additional payments.